wistn/sited_test/README.md

 -   `npm run test`: Within the project directory on CLI, run this code, will test a demo sited plugin and output result to console.
 -   `npm run clean`: Within the project directory on CLI, run this code, will delete the log files and cache directory which made after running the project, only you had installed rimraf with `npm i rimraf -g` firstly.
--   Configuration which controls sited_log.txt/sited_error.txt/sited_print.txt and sited (cache directory) making under the project directory, see in index.js file.
+-   Configuration which controls sited_log.txt/sited_error.txt/sited_print.txt and sited (cache directory) making under the 'files' dir under project directory/, see in index.js file.

 ---